SathvikKP/OpenChordTests/README.md

 This repository contains an scripts, configuration files, and example classes for testing distributed hash table (DHT) functionality of OpenChord Software.
 I have written a brief overview focusing on three key elements: **OpenChordTest.java**, **runme.sh**, and the **config** directory.

+### Requirements
+- Ubuntu / Linux Operating System that supports the screen terminal software
+- openjdk or any jdk version

 ---

 ## 1. OpenChordTest.java